curmungon/List-of-US-States-and-Territories/README.md

 # List-of-US-States-and-Territories
-List of US States and Territories (populated) with their postal abbreviation
+A list of US States and Territories (populated territories only) with their postal abbreviation.